 |> 183||Automatically R||Automatically R|

-In the above table, an individual is considered to be previously resident in the UK if has been a UK resident in any of the previous 3 tax years.
-The persons who are automatically treated as non UK tax residents are those who stayed in the UK for less than 16 days in a tax year, whether or not they were previously residents in the UK.
+In the above table, an individual is considered to be a previously UK resident if he was a resident in any of the previous three tax years.
+The persons who automatically considered as non-UK tax residents are those who stayed in the UK for less than 16 days in a tax year, whether or not they were previously residents in the UK.

-The persons who stayed in the UK between 16 and 45 days and were not previously residents in the UK are also treated as non UK residents.
+Persons who stayed in the UK between 16 and 45 days and were not previously residents in the UK are also treated as non-UK residents.
 However, they are treated as residents if they have 4 UK ties.